-- 1. A person appointed from outside the bargaining unit to the position of Chief Librarian or Associate Chief Librarian, at the University's discretion, may be assigned simultaneously to a professional librarian career position.
-In these circumstances, upon completion of his/her administrative duties, he/she shall assume the full scope of duties and obligations of a career librarian within the Library. - 2.
+- 1. A person appointed from outside the bargaining unit to the position of Chief Librarian or Associate Chief Librarian, at the University's discretion, may be assigned simultaneously to a Librarian career position.
+In these circumstances, upon completion of their administrative duties, they shall assume the full scope of duties and obligations of a career Librarian within the Library. - 2.
 The terms and conditions of such appointment (Chief Librarian) lie within the University's discretion.

-C. Library Appointments Committee
+C. Library Appointment Committee

 1. A Library Appointment Committee (LAC) shall be established annually by the Associate Chief Librarian.
 Normally the committee shall consist of the Associate Chief Librarian as the Chair and non-voting member, two appointed career Librarians, and three elected career status Librarians.
-Where a larger LAC is appropriate the committee may be expanded through the addition of one elected career status librarian and one appointed member; the latter may be drawn from other than the Library depending on the needs of the LAC for particular expertise, but shall normally be either a career status Librarian or a tenured faculty member.
+Where a larger LAC is appropriate the committee may be expanded through the addition of one elected career status Librarian and one appointed member; the latter may be drawn from other than the Library depending on the needs of the LAC for particular expertise, but shall normally be either a career status Librarian or a tenured faculty member.
+Members of the LAC will select/elect an Equity Advocate from among the members of the LAC.